Modern British Values

 At Kensington, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and Emotional Health lessons.
 We hold yearly elections to appoint a house captain where all children have the right to vote.
-We also provide a restart/reflection room for pupils at lunchtime to reflect on their behaviour based on the school’s Golden Rules and are supported by the pastoral officer.
 We also have a safeguarding policy, where children’s views are taken into account and appropriate action is taken following this.

 This is an integral aspect of life at Kensington Primary.
 We expect our learners to be respectful, confident and positive individuals.
 We encourage every child to care about, and have respect for, their learning, each other and our environment.
 By being socially and emotionally intelligent, understanding about themselves and each other, our children will make the right choices and experience positive relationships now and in the future.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
 As a school we come together for collective worship four times a week and once a week have class assembly.
 Our whole school assembly follows themes.
 We have a weekly newsletter, which features articles on care, citizenship, charity, pupil voice, celebration, festivals, safety (including e-safety) and personal development.

 Tolerance of those of different faiths and beliefs